20 No-Code Businesses You Can Launch in 2 Weeks

 Bubble

-This no code tool allows you to build and design web and mobile applications without coding.
-This platform is hassle-free; it enables you to create an application without knowing anything at all about coding.
+This no-code tool allows you to build and design web and mobile applications without coding.
+This platform is hassle-free; it lets you create an application without knowing any coding.

-Bubble helps you to make anything such as a marketplace, social network, and CRM (Customer relationship management), all without traditional frameworks required.
+Bubble helps you build anything, such as a marketplace, social network, or CRM (Customer Relationship Management), without the traditional frameworks required.

-You can self-host using Bubble on other platforms, or you can host your app with them.
+You can self-host on Bubble or host your app with them.

 More Resources: